GreenFlag31/tao-vscode-extension/README.md

 The data will be available **after** a specific render take place, since it has to be first injected.

+_NB: Injected data is available only by setting Node-TAO in development mode._

 ## 🎨 Customize TAO tags colors

 If you wish to change the colors of the tags, provide the following configuration in the `settings.json` file in the settings of vscode.